gabosaurio12/PCS-ProfessionalPractices/README.md

-# Professional Practices Managment System
+# Professional Practices Management System

-The system allows the faculty memmbers to track students' professional practice progress, upload evaluations and review documents within a single application.
+The system allows the faculty members to track students' professional practice progress, upload evaluations and review documents within a single application.

-It helps the coordinator to reduce workload and responsabilities, while improving the document management and statistics tracking.
+It helps the coordinator to reduce workload and responsibilities, while improving the document management and statistics tracking.

 ---

 ## Features

-- Documents generation
+- Document generation
-- Projects assignation
+- Projects assignment
-- Global cronogram
+- Global timeline
 - Individual statistics and grades overall

 ---